-Hugonnier, Julien, Florian Pelgrin and Pascal St-Amour (2017), “Valuing Life at Gunpoint, or as a Statistic, or both” (preliminary), Faculty of Business and Economics (HEC), University of Lausanne, (paper).
+Hugonnier, Julien, Florian Pelgrin and Pascal St-Amour (2017), “Valuing Life at Gunpoint” (preliminary), Faculty of Business and Economics (HEC), University of Lausanne, (paper).

 - Abstract: We calculate, and estimate closed-form expressions for the value of life at gun- point, i.e. the maximal amount an individual would be willing to pay to avert certain death, as well as for alternative life valuation (Value of Statistical Life, VSL).
 Our estimates show that marginal valuation of life diminishes rapidly in incremental death risk.
 Consequently, linear extrapolation under VSL overestimates how much to pay to avert one’s own death, and confirm that the VSL is best interpreted as a collective willingness to pay to avert an infinitesimal risk increase, and not as a value attributed to one’s own life.